svhawkins/B-Minor-Compiler/README.txt

 HIDDEN SYMBOLS

 symbol_table.h/.c now has an additional structure to hold these hidden symbols: Hidden_table.
-Under the hood still very much a hash table (much like how the Symbol_table's stack is).
+Under the hood still very much a hash table (much like how the Symbol_table's vector is).

 Additional functions have been added for Hidden_table: